kusu97/GeoGuessrPJ/README.md

-# GeoGuessr with Multimodal Large Language Models
+# GeoGuessrPJ: GeoGuessr with Multimodal Large Language Models

-This repository is an experimental project for **Task 1-2 (Experimental Platform Setup)** of the research topic
+This repository is an experimental project for the research topic
 **“First-Person Streaming Visual Agents — Starting from GeoGuessr”**.

-The goal of this project is to build a **minimal and reproducible pipeline** that evaluates the geolocation ability of multimodal large language models (MLLMs) on GeoGuessr-style tasks.
+The goal of this project is to build a **complete and reproducible pipeline** that evaluates the geolocation ability of multimodal large language models (MLLMs) on GeoGuessr-style tasks.
+In addition, we aim to further explore potential improvement strategies.

 ---